jgurakuqi/graph-kernels-and-manifold-svm/README.md

 pip install scikit-learn
 ```

+Also download the required dataset as specified in the [Requirements](#Requirements).

 OPTIONALY Intel Scikit to largely improve performance on x86-compatible CPU or Intel GPU:
 ```bash
 pip install scikit-learn-intelex